bbcmicrobit/micropython/docs/radio.rst

 Constants
 =========

-.. py:attribute:: RATE_250KBIT

-    Constant used to indicate a throughput of 256 Kbit a second.

 .. py:attribute:: RATE_1MBIT

-    Constant used to indicate a throughput of 1 MBit a second.
+    Constant used to indicate a throughput of 1 Mbit a second.

 .. py:attribute:: RATE_2MBIT

-    Constant used to indicate a throughput of 2 MBit a second.
+    Constant used to indicate a throughput of 2 Mbit a second.

+.. py:attribute:: RATE_250KBIT

+    **Deprecated**.
+    This rate is possible with micro:bit V1, but it is not guaranteed to work on V2, so it has been deprecated for compatibility reasons.

 Functions